asifrepo/SpecflowFrameworkNunitBase/README.md

 3. Ability to discard/add specific element such as bdd library, browser/mobile library

 4. Reliability:
-  + Thread.sleep avoided at all cost to reduce test run time instead used explit wait using webdriverwait method
+  + Thread.sleep avoided at all cost to reduce test run time instead used explicitt wait using webdriverwait method

 #Test Coverage

-1. Tests are granular to explain to follow user journey, in order to add/remove steps and create more possible scenarios.
-For more high level BA/PO centric Acceptance criteria steps can be encapsulated using Specflow features.
+1. Tests are granular to be able to follow user journey, in order to add/remove steps and create more possible scenarios quickly.
+For more high level BA/PO centric Acceptance criteria steps can be encapsulated by Step definition file inheriting TechTalk.SpecFlow.Steps ("Compare electricity and gas prices" created using such method)

-2. Example used to get maximum possible coverage out of 3 scenarios.
+2. Example used to extract maximum possible coverage out of 3 scenarios.
 View model is dynamic based on the inputs in your supplier, Your Energy page.
-As Identified SelectCurrentEnergySupplier.feature are (marked as ignored) however I’ve reused the steps as my background  for other test
+As Identified SelectCurrentEnergySupplier.feature are (marked as ignored) however I’ve reused the steps as my background  for other test.
+Using example I have in total 11 different possiblities

 ![Image of Yaktocat](https://github.com/ronocode/SpecflowFrameworkNunitBase/blob/master/Select%20Current%20Energy%20Supplier.png)

-In my opinion the key user journey need to cover is all the possible permutations and combination in your energy page to test view model changes accordingly and all user journeys are captured.
+3. In my opinion the key user journey we need to cover is all the possible permutations and combination in your energy page to test view model changes accordingly and all user journeys are captured.
 Therefore I’ve created 3 features:

-1. All the possible permutation and combination of user journey for electricity
++	All the possible permutation and combination of user journey for electricity
-2. All the possible permutation and combination of user journey for Gas
++	All the possible permutation and combination of user journey for Gas
-3. User journey when both Gas and Electricity is chosen
++	User journey when both Gas and Electricity is chosen

-Using example I have total 11 different possiblities

 ![Image](https://github.com/ronocode/SpecflowFrameworkNunitBase/blob/master/CompareElectricityPrices.png)
 ![Image](https://github.com/ronocode/SpecflowFrameworkNunitBase/blob/master/CompareGasPrices.png)